Digital Strategy has been saved

 We help executives understand, envision, and articulate digital business strategies and capabilities, integrated across an organisation to connect with customers, partners and employees to create value.

 - Meet our leader

-Digital connects people and things in ways that allow bits to direct or substitute for atoms in an ever-expanding range of activities, challenging companies to rethink how they create value for customers, the business models that define their competitive position, the operating models required to succeed, and the ecosystems within which they function.
+Digital connects people and things in ways that allow bits to redefine traditional interactions through an ever-expanding range of activities, challenging companies to rethink how they create value for customers, the business models that define their competitive position, the operating models required to succeed, and the ecosystems within which they function.

 The fundamentals of cost advantage or superior differentiation still hold true.
 But the ways in which digital technologies have reshaped the landscape have changed the set of choices available, the priorities among the alternatives, and the context in which choices are made.